Second Charge Mortgage

 What is the second charge mortgage process?

-The first step is enlisting the services of an experienced second charge mortgage broker.
+The first step is enlisting the services of an experienced broker.

 This way, you can gain vital insights into whether a second mortgage is the best way to raise money or if an alternative product would be more appropriate.

-A second mortgage broker can also access the best deals on the market, and identify the ideal second charge mortgage lender for you.
+A second mortgage broker can also access the best deals on the market, and identify the ideal lender for you.

 If an adviser confirms they have found the perfect lender, approach your existing mortgage provider and ask permission to take out a second charge mortgage.
 If they agree, you’re able to get moving.